Priory experts weigh in on anxiety, stress about returning to the office

 Photo of Dr Nnatu and Dr Campbell attached to this release

-The Priory Group is the leading provider of behavioural care in the UK, caring for around 30,000 people a year for conditions including depression, anxiety, drugs and alcohol addiction, eating disorders and self-harming.
-The Group is organised into four divisions – healthcare, education and children’s services, adult care and the Middle East.
-The Priory Group is owned by NASDAQ-listed Acadia Healthcare, which is recognised as a global leader in behavioural health.
+Priory is the leading provider of behavioural care in the UK, caring for around 30,000 people a year for conditions including depression, anxiety, drugs and alcohol addiction, eating disorders and self-harming.
+Priory is organised into four divisions – healthcare, education and children’s services, adult care and the Middle East.